Author’s Advocate for Full Papers

-You can directly contact the author's advocate by email for further information: email@example.com.
+You can directly contact the author’s advocate – Wei Tsang Ooi (National University of Singapore, Singapore) – by email for further information email@example.com.

 - The author’s advocate will only handle requests for mediation for full papers

-The author's advocate is a new role in the ACM MM conference.
+The author’s advocate role was introduced in the ACM MM 2013 conference.
 His/her role is to listen to the authors, and to help them if reviews are clearly below average quality.
 The author’s advocate has no special training in psychology or anger management, and his role is not to handle the disappointment of the authors of the 75% submitted papers that will be rejected.
 The author’s advocate will not handle cases in which the authors have a different opinion from the reviewer (that is exactly what rebuttals are for).

 Authors can request the mediation of the author’s advocate after the reviews have been sent to them.
 The authors have to clearly justify the reasons why such mediation is needed (e.g. the reviews were below average quality).
 The authors should provide facts, and not opinions (e.g., an opinion is that it was a bad review or that the author does not agree with a reviewer, a fact is that the review was 2 lines long).
 A mediation request is not the same as a rebuttal.
 The rebuttal is intended as a discussion forum between the authors and the reviewers, a mediation request is a formal complain about the quality of a review.